linode/linode-blockstorage-csi-driver/docs/deployment.md

     - The CSI driver supports offline volume resizing.
 This means that the volume must be unmounted from all nodes before resizing.
     - To resize a volume, update the `spec.resources.requests.storage` field in the PersistentVolumeClaim (PVC) manifest and apply the changes.
     - The CSI driver will automatically resize the underlying Linode Block Storage Volume to match the new size specified in the PVC.
     - The volume must be unmounted from all nodes before resizing.
       It could be unmounted by deleting the pod using the volume or by using the `kubectl delete pod <pod-name>` command.

+5. Driver role

+The environment variable DRIVER_ROLE can be either nodeserver or controller

+    - When set to controller the LINODE_TOKEN is mandatory, and starts the controller and access to the Linode API is required.
+    - When set to nodeserver the controller start LINODE_TOKEN and access to the Linode API is not required.